Hagarism: Consolidation in Iraq

-As power was transferred from Syria to Iraq, Islam incorporated the rabbinical culture of Babylonian Judaism: religious law practised by a learned laity and based on oral traditions.
+As power transferred from Syria to Iraq, Islam incorporated the rabbinical culture of Babylonian Judaism: religious law practised by a learned laity and based on oral traditions.

 In the second half of the eighth century, the early Muʿtazila, simultaneously with Karaite Judaism, rejected all oral traditions, leading to a failed attempt to base law on Greek rationalism.
-In response, scholars followed Shafi'i in gathering chains of authorities (isnads) to support traditions item by item.
+In response, Islamic scholars followed Shafi'i in gathering chains of authorities (isnads) to support traditions historically item by item.
 This original solution finalised the independence of Islam from Judaism.